 04.08 Uncredited Control

 A control that is not recognized or formally documented by the licensee with maintaining risk at an acceptable level for an accident sequence or contingency applicable to the potential noncompliance that occurred, but which is recognized, documented, implemented, and maintained (according to the licensee’s approved methodology).
+In the context of Part 70, this is often referred to as a non-IROFS control.

 2606-05 RESPONSIBILITIES AND AUTHORITIES

-05.01 Director, Division of Fuel ()
+05.01 Director, Division of Fuels, Radiological Safety, and Security (DFRSS)

-Coordinates resource activities related to the IMC with the DFM.
+Coordinates resource activities related to the IMC with the Division of Fuel Management (DFM) and other offices or divisions, as needed.

 Communicates safety concerns to appropriate senior management.

-05.02 Director,
+05.02 Director, DFM

-Coordinates resource activities related to this IMC with
+Coordinates resource activities related to this IMC with DFRSS.

 Provides technical resources to facilitate determination of safety concerns and significance.

 Communicates safety concerns to appropriate senior management.

-05.03 Branch Chiefs,
+05.03 Branch Chiefs, DFRSS

 Provide on-site inspection resources to perform the assessment of safety concerns and significance.

-Communicate safety concerns and significance as determined by inspectors to and appropriate senior management.
+Communicate safety concerns and significance as determined by inspectors to DFM and appropriate senior management.

-05.04 Branch Chiefs,
+05.04 Branch Chiefs, DFM

 Provide inspection and technical review resources as needed to facilitate determination of safety concerns and safety significance.

-Communicate safety concern and significance determinations to and appropriate senior management.
+Communicate safety concern and significance determinations to DFRSS and appropriate senior management.

 05.05 Fuel Cycle Facility Inspectors

-Apply this IMC to determine whether there is a safety concern related to a potential noncompliance.
+Apply this IMC to determine whether there is a safety concern related to a potential noncompliance and request assistance as needed.

-Apply this IMC to determine the safety significance of a potential noncompliance.
+Apply this IMC to determine the safety significance of a potential noncompliance and request assistance as needed.

-Coordinate with staff as needed to gather the technical information necessary to determine whether there is a safety concern and to assess the safety significance of a potential noncompliance.
+Coordinate with DFM and other staff as needed to gather the technical information necessary to determine whether there is a safety concern and to assess the safety significance of a potential noncompliance.

 Communicate safety concerns and significance determinations to the appropriate licensee and NRC management.

+Document the application of this IMC in any resulting enforcement action discussed in an inspection report (see IMC 0616).

-05.06 Office of Regulatory Research, Division of Risk Analysis, Director
+05.06 Office of Nuclear Regulatory Research, Division of Risk Analysis, Director

-Coordinates technical resources, as needed, to assist and in reaching consensus on technical issues associated with the assessment.
+Coordinates technical resources, as needed, to assist DFRSS and DFM in reaching consensus on technical issues associated with the assessment.

 2606-06 REQUIREMENTS